Ben Rabinowitz Award

 The recipient(s) of this award are required to present the outcome of their project either in the following semester or within one year of winning the award, whichever is most appropriate.

-Applications for 2020 are not yet available.
-Applications for 2019 can be found here for reference.
-Any questions about the award or proposals can be directed to Noah Leavitt, (email@example.com).
+Applications are now closed.
+Any questions about the award or proposals for the 2021–22 academic year can be directed to Noah Leavitt, director of the Student Engagement Center.

 2019: Two awards granted